techidaily/site-facebook-video-footage/source/_posts/updated-in-2024-cutting-edge-techniques-for-private-yt-content-dissemination-in-gmail.md

  ![private video limitation](https://images.wondershare.com/filmora/article-images/private-video-limitation.gif)

- Contacts that you send the private invite too will have to have a YouTube account and be signed in to it, in order to view your video.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Contacts that you send the private invite too will have to have a YouTube account and be signed in to it, in order to view your video.

 ## **Part 3: How to Share Unlisted Videos on YouTube**